 Metz old town is famous for its lofty gothic cathedral and its German imperial district around the railway station.
 It takes pride in being a true Garden City, with its trees, flowerbeds and green esplanades.
-Today, no visitors in the peaceful city would believe how turbulent Metz’ history has been over the centuries, being continually annexed by France and Germany.
+Today, no visitors to the peaceful city would believe how turbulent Metz’s history has been over the centuries, being continually annexed by France and Germany.
 Follow the guide to some of the town’s main sights.

 Metz old town: main sights

 The historic town of Metz includes not-to-be-missed sights such as:

 - the Gothic cathedral St Etienne and place d’Armes

 - the medieval Grenier de Chèvremont (Cour d’Or museum)